Wednesday, 13 November 2024

 Michael GALEA (South-Eastern Metropolitan) (16:48): I also rise to speak on motion 600 by Mr Bourman today, a motion that I know is very dear to his heart.
 I am very excited to be making a contribution on a topic which is of some significance and importance as well.
 I note that in Mr Bourman’s motion he talked about deer hunting being the premier hunting activity in Victoria, and also he referred to a burgeoning recreational deer-hunting community, and certainly the evidence does appear to bear that out.

 Last year, with many other members in this place, including Mr Bourman, and with you, Acting President McArthur, I took part in the inquiry into Victoria’s recreational native bird hunting arrangements.
 We did see that the economic impact, the economic value of hunting activities as a whole to the state of Victoria, has indeed increased.
 What was actually interesting is that we saw that with some aspects of hunting their economic contribution was low, such as native bird hunting, and indeed it was native bird hunting that was seeing significant decreases in the amount of economic activity generated through those activities.
+Conversely, however, when it comes to pest species such as deer, we did actually see the numbers of deer hunting increase, and we also saw the economic impact of that deer hunting increase as well.
+I note that Mr Bourman in his remarks and indeed in the motion referred to the economic contribution of over $200 million per year to the Victorian economy, and Mr McIntosh in his contribution helpfully broke down what those figures represent at a more localised regional level as well.

 It is fair to say that certainly Victorian hunters are voting with their feet, and whilst the hunting of our recreational native birds appears to be diminishing and diminishing and diminishing, we are indeed seeing increasing numbers in deer hunting.
 Based on the emphasis in this motion from Mr Bourman that it is the premier hunting activity and it is a burgeoning part of the hunting community, it is certainly good to see that focus shift to those areas such as deer hunting.
 For many reasons, which have been outlined by previous contributions, deer are a significant pest species as well.
 Indeed Mr McIntosh spoke about the environmental impact of out-of-control deer populations in places in his region and in the parts of my region which border his – in communities such as Beaconsfield and Beaconsfield Upper in South-Eastern Metropolitan.
 In his examples of the areas of Monbulk, Pakenham and those broader areas as well we are seeing the impact that out-of-control deer are having.
 We are seeing the environmental destruction, and we are seeing the impact on native species as well.
 It is becoming an increasing concern for many of my constituents but many, many more of Mr McIntosh’s constituents and those of other members in this place who do represent regional areas.

-In noting that and in noting of course the need to control these populations as humanly as possible – it is not the deer’s fault that they are here; they do not know any better.
-It was a damned fool who introduced them however many years ago, just like the damned fool that introduced rabbits to this place as well.
+In noting that and in noting of course the need to control these populations as humanely as possible – it is not the deer’s fault that they are here; they do not know any better.
+It was the damned fool who introduced them however many years ago, just like the damned fool that introduced rabbits to this place as well.
 But the fact remains that they are a problem, they are wreaking havoc, and measures that can further encourage, promote and support the control of these species are to be supported.
 It is indeed one of the reasons why the government members will be supporting this motion today.

 We also know that we have the commitment to the open space and the places where deer hunting, amongst other pest species hunting, is enabled to thrive and to continue being supported by this government.
 Indeed I note the Premier’s comments at the recent bush summit, where she reinforced and underlined that.
 I know that sent colleagues across the chamber – in fact we do not actually have any members of the opposition, either Liberal Party or National Party, here in the chamber at the moment, which is disappointing and seems to be all too frequent.
 Perhaps it is not a motion that is all too dear to them, Mr Bourman, but at least I acknowledge your advocacy on this issue, even if the Nationals and even if the Liberals cannot be bothered to be here.
 I know that the Premier’s comments resonated amongst those communities in regional Victoria.
 I will make one note, Acting President McArthur, that you are indeed here.
 I have marked you in your role as Acting President, though, and I know that you have a very good contribution to make, which I am sure will be memorable, as yours always are, following mine.
 But I do note that those comments were crystal clear on how this government sees the right of people to be able to have outdoor recreation in our state’s many wonderful natural areas.